Lambert-Nguyen/cosmo-management/docs/setup/DEPLOYMENT_WORKFLOW.md

 ## Overview

-This document describes the complete deployment workflow for the Aristay Property Management system, including local development, staging, and production deployment processes.
+This document describes the complete deployment workflow for the Cosmo Management Property Management system, including local development, staging, and production deployment processes.

 ## Architecture Overview